sensu/sensu-docs/content/sensu-go/5.18/reference/entities.md

 subscriptions|
 -------------|------
 description  | List of subscription names for the entity.
-The entity by default has an entity-specific subscription, in the format of `entity:{name}` where `name` is the entity's hostname.
-If you are using round robin scheduling **and** [proxy requests attributes][24], the proxy entity definition must include the same subscriptions as the sensu-agent. required     | false type         | Array default      | The entity-specific subscription.
+The entity by default has an entity-specific subscription, in the format of `entity:{name}` where `name` is the entity's hostname. required     | false type         | Array default      | The entity-specific subscription.